Anymatix/anymatix-portable-comfyui/PROMPT.md

 In this folder, please create a method to create a portable, .zip file that uncompressed to a directory named anymatix.
 This directory will have two subdirectories:

-1) a fully self-contained python installation, portable, for now for macos, then also for windows and linux (but later, when I will change these instructions).
+1) a fully self-contained python installation, portable, for macos, windows and linux (but later, when I will change these instructions).
 The installation will contain the packages listed in requirements.txt.

 2) a clone of the repository https://github.com/comfyanonymous/ComfyUI